hanfling/KTexCompDemo/readme.md

 * Lack of notion about user intended colorspaces or compression metrics (sRGB is assumed for LDR input).
 * Half floating point input for BC6H and otherwise unsigned byte input only.
-* Very basic support for BC3 alpha channel.
+* Very basic support for BC3 alpha channel and BC4/BC5.
 * BC1 lacks punchthrough alpha support.
+* Only unsigned format of BC4/BC5/BC6H is supported.
 * ASTC is LDR only and won't support block sizes above 8x8.
 * Lack of documentation.
 * No decompression support.